Home

 Maintenance is expensive and if the machinery is part of a production process, any downtime will affect profitability.

-But did you know that by monitoring the vibration and temperature levels of machinery, developing mechanical problems may be foreseen and servicing timed to minimize disruption?
+But did you know that by monitoring the vibration levels and temperature of machinery, developing mechanical problems may be foreseen and servicing timed to minimize disruption?

 In this way, you get advanced warning of equipment failure which puts you in control as you can then manage the maintenance and any down time.